Roles Based Access Control (RBAC)

 # Roles and Logins

 BastionXP supports Role Based Access Control(RBAC).
-The Roles and Logins feature in BastionXP PKI/CA can be used to define roles according to the roles in your team.
+The Roles and Logins feature in BastionXP PKI/CA can be used to define roles corresponding to the IdP group in your organization.
 It is simple, yet very flexible in defining user roles and logins.

 Using the Roles feature, you can define new roles.
 For each role, you can define the logins needed to access servers or compute resources that belong to your team.

-For example: People with their role defined as admins would usually login to a server using the login name admin or root or ec2-admin or gcp-admin or simply using their email ID.
-So all admins role players would have their logins defined as: [admin, root, ec2-admin, gcp-admin]
+For example: People with their role defined as db-admins would usually login to a server using the login name admin or root or ec2-admin or gcp-admin or simply using their email ID.
+So all db-admins role players would have their logins defined as: [admin, root, ec2-admin, gcp-admin]

 BastionXP Role Based Access Control